Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Strategies for spawning processes in parallel

-The synchronization between groups consists of three steps and is carried out within each group using a dedicated subcommunicator.
-The objective is to ensure that all processes are aware of the port status before attempting to establish a connection.

-\begin{enumerate}[1] \item Subcommunicator creation.
-Each group creates a subcommunicator using \texttt{MPI\_Comm\_split}, including the root process of the group and all processes that have created child groups.
+Each group carries out the synchronization using a dedicated subcommunicator consisting of three stages. \begin{enumerate}[1] \item \textbf{Subcommunicator creation}.
+Each group creates a subcommunicator using \texttt{MPI\_Comm\_split}, including the root process of the group and all processes of the group that have spawned child groups.
 This subcommunicator will be used to coordinate intra-group synchronization.